artsy/artsy.github.io/_posts/2019-09-06-kubernetes-and-hokusai.md

 # What is Kubernetes?

-If you already have a good idea of what Kubernetes is and how it works, feel free to skip this section.
-Since I still find Kubernetes pretty confusing, I thought I'd start by breaking down the basics.

-Kubernetes is a tool designed to _orchestrate containers at scale._
+On a high level, Kubernetes is a tool designed to _orchestrate containers at scale._

 Let's break that down a bit.
 First, some helpful vocab: